-32 The discussion in this section excludes adults requiring secure care and CYP requiring non-secure complex mental health disorders.
+32 The discussion in this section excludes adults requiring secure care and CYP requiring non-secure or secure care where national access arrangements already apply.

+33 This may be different to the geographical area where the individual is registered with a general complex mental health disorders.
 It is important that admission operates within a pathway of care, involving local community teams.
 This avoids protracted stays, the development of dependency on inpatient treatment, and loss of contact by the young person with their family and community.